 - manage your credit contract, which may involve the use of external service providers;

-- consider any application for variation of your payments whether or not on the grounds of hardship;
+- consider any application for variation of your repayments, whether or not on the grounds of hardship;

 - manage complaints and disputes;

-- assist other credit providers with the same purposes as permitted by Australian Privacy law such as disclosing credit information to them with your consent or where you have committed a serious credit infringement
+- assist other credit providers with the same purposes as permitted by Australian privacy law, such as by disclosing credit information to them with your consent or where you have committed a serious credit infringement;

 - communicate with you, by way of direct marketing, information about our products and services.
-If you do not wish us to do so, you can “opt out” of such communication by informing us in person, by telephone, by facsimile, by post or by email;
+If you do not wish us to do so, you can opt out of such communication by informing us in person, by telephone, by post or by email;

 - search and/or register any Personal Property Securities; and